e-matteson/pipit-guide/src/config/mappings/word.md

 Word chords can be modified only by `word_modifiers` and `anagram_modifiers`.

-By default, words are typed out in all lowercase and preceded by a `space`.
+By default, words are automatically preceded by a `space`, and they're typed out in the same case as they're written in the dictionary (so usually, all lowercase).
 If one or more `word_modifiers` are pressed at the same time as the word's chord, they will change that behavior in the following ways:

 | modifier       | effect                                                                                                                                                                                 |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|